KhonngNhoTen/datainout/README.md

 - **schema:** `report` or `import`
 - **templateName:** The name you want to give the generated template file (without extension).
-- **sourceName:** The name of the sample file (layout definition file) located in the excelSampleDir as defined in your config.
+- **sourceName:** The name of the layout file located in the layoutDir as defined in your config.

-This command will read the layout from the sample file and generate a corresponding template (for import or report) into the templateDir folder specified in your config file.
+This command will read the layout from the layout file and generate a corresponding template (for import or report) into the templateDir folder specified in your config file.

 Example: